danilolc/pk2/README.md

 # TODOs and FIXMEs:
-* Consider Sprite in water when the water is outside the screen
 * Jump frames when FPS is slow
 * Select language based on system language
 * Super mode -> energy = 0 on touch Pekka